backupbrew/switchbrew/Display services.md

 ## ListDisplays

-Takes a type-0x6 output buffer containing the 0x60-byte output entries.
+Takes a type-0x6 output buffer containing the array of DisplayInfo output entries.
 Returns an output u64.

 ## IHOSBinderDriver